 Whetherly had sent the lyric as a poem to his sister-in-law Margaret, who along with her husband had migrated to America.
 She and her husband heard the melody being played in the Gold Camps of Colorado where many Irishmen had come to seek their fortune.
 She later recounted how she continually found herself singing and matching her brother in law’s words to the melody of the beloved hyme, Londonderry Air.
 She sent the music of the hyme to Whetherly in England and he too was impressed with how well the metric rhyme and music fit together.
 So, the pairing of the music and the poem together became Danny Boy, the song the world celebrates each March 17th.
 It has been recorded by over a hundred artists since the first recording in 1915.
 You may hear a version that has been reviewed as one of the top 6 at the end of this post.

 Embryologist Ian Wilmut, cloned Dolly the Sheep in 1967.
 In that same year one of America’s finest and well known actors, Christopher Reeve, the victim of a equine accident that had left him a quadriplegic, approached congress asking for more money for embryonic research.
-Have you wondered what has been happening in this field, what is working in stem cell research since the world leader Sir Ian Wilmut’s discovery with Dolly and what is not working?
-Have you been hoping or praying a particular stem cell breakthrough might help you, a loved one or perhaps a friend?
-Someone who is dealing with a catastrophic disease like MS, Parkinson’s, Heart Failure or any one of the cancers?
-Alzheimer’s Disease, arthritis, TBI or possibly stroke? http://www.abigon.com/stmcelnewsltr.html Are you confused with the difference between an embryonic stem cell and an adult stem cell?
-Are you aware that there are approximately 4500 FDA stem cell trials already in progress for hundreds of diseases (perhaps the one you are interested in) using the patient’s own or a donor’s stem cells while there is only one disease in trial using an embryonic stem cell?
-Were you aware that at the time of Dr. Carlos Lima’s death two years ago, 170 spinal injury patients were walking or beginning to walk following a one time olfactory mucosa stem cell procedure to the spinal cord?
-Have you been told that more than 2000 “no option” heart failure patients have been set free of their disease in a one hour single stem cell treatment?
-The research has been done for you.
+Have you wondered, can stem cells help me or where can I learn what progress has been made in the stem cell field?
+What is working in stem cell research since the world leader Sir Ian Wilmut’s discovery with Dolly and what is not working?
+Have you been hoping or praying a particular stem cell breakthrough might help you, a family member or perhaps a friend?
+You may be wondering, can stem cells help or can stem cells help my disease?
+Someone who is dealing with a catastrophic disease like MS, Parkinson’s, Heart Failure, spinal injury or any one of the cancers?
+Alzheimer’s Disease, arthritis, TBI or possibly stroke? http://www.abigon.com/stmcelnewsltr.html

 A congresswoman in San Francisco had strongly advocated the raising of 3B from California tax payers to fund a proposition 71.
 The declared position of CIRM, California Institute For Regenerative Medicine was to discover cures for the major diseases like MS, Parkinson’s Alzheimer’s and whatever else plaques mankind.
 The congresswoman clearly stated, now that the government ban on embryonic research has been lifted, we can see the cures we have hope for.
 The 4 major newspapers who had backed the appeal and helped get prop 71 funded have over the past two to three years asked questions like.
 “Have the CA taxpayers been duped?” or “where are the cures we were promised?”
 The truth is, the vast of the majority of the 3B is gone and there is nothing in the way of a cure to show for it.
 In the last year, the organization has finally turned to adult stem cells with the last of the money remaining.
 Few people are aware that there are currently 4400 FDA trials showing great early success with this type of stem cell but only two trials sanctioned, using an embryonic stem cell.